Best-rated Power Companies in NZ

 Canstar's Most Satisfied Customers Electricity Provider Award reveals the electricity provider that delivers the best consumer satisfaction to its customers.

-We ask Kiwi power customers to rate their satisfaction with their providers by Overall Satisfaction, as well as important criteria such as Customer Service, Tools & Advice and Value for Money.
+We ask Kiwi power customers to rate their satisfaction with their providers by Overall Satisfaction, as well as important criteria such as Bill Cost & Clarity, Customer Service, Ease of Sign-up and Value for Money.

 Numbers crunched by Canstar's researchers: